zzorn/pipedream/readme.txt

 == About ==

-Aims to be a MMO engine.
+Aims to be (another stab at) a MMO engine.

 == License ==